deeppavlov/DeepPavlov/deeppavlov/models/ner/NER_README.md

   }
 ```
 The inputs and outputs must be specified in the pype. "in" means regular input that is used
-for inference, evaluation, and train mode. "in_y" is used for training and evaluation and regularly
+for inference and train mode. "in_y" is used for training and regularly
 contains ground truth answers. "out" field stands for model prediction.
 The model inside the
 pipe must have output variable with name "y_predicted" so that "out" knows where to get
 predictions.